Are Goldfish More Than Just Pets? – Exploring Their Lucky Charm

 a goldfish

 Chinese nobles originally raised them in ponds, selectively breeding them for bright colors, especially gold, which is how they got their name.
 By the Song Dynasty, from 960 to 1279 AD, goldfish were common in decorative ponds and water gardens across China.
-Keeping goldfish in indoor containers or bowls started in the Ming Dynasty, from 1368 to 1644 AD, beginning their role as household pets.
+Keeping them in indoor containers or bowls started in the Ming Dynasty, from 1368 to 1644 AD, beginning their role as household pets.

 Over time, selective breeding created many different breeds and colors of goldfish.
 They spread to Japan, Europe, and other parts of the world, becoming one of the most popular freshwater aquarium fish everywhere.